Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 /skill:name, loads full skill instructions on demand, and can even point at Claude Code or Codex skill directories from settings. - Extensions became the real plugin layer.
 Extensions can register tools, commands, shortcuts, flags, custom TUI components, event handlers, custom compaction, permission gates, path protection, Git checkpointing, SSH execution, and provider integrations.

 /login, with built-in provider lists updated per release.
-Recent notes include OpenRouter routing controls, Bedrock bearer-token auth, service-tier accounting fixes, prompt-cache affinity improvements, better model-specific thinking mappings, and built-in DeepSeek provider support for V4 Flash/Pro models viaDEEPSEEK_API_KEY. - The login and model UX is improving.
+Recent notes include OpenRouter routing controls, Bedrock bearer-token auth, service-tier accounting fixes, prompt-cache affinity improvements, better model-specific thinking mappings, and built-in DeepSeek provider support for V4 Flash/Pro models viaDEEPSEEK_API_KEY. - The login and model UX keeps improving.
 The

 The Current Pi Stack